 Training will be provided to researchers in relevant Colleges, Centres and Institutes.
-Tailored training sessions can also be delivered to affected research groups upon request – please contact the Ethics Officer or Manager, Research Ethics and Integrity to arrange this.
+Tailored training sessions can also be delivered to affected research groups upon request – please contact the Biosafety Officer to arrange this.

 A brief introduction to export control will be presented at the annual Research Integrity training seminars.

 The Defence Export Controls (DEC) agency have a list of scenarios on their website that provide practical examples of when an export permit is or is not required.

 I have written a thesis which is about technology that is listed in the Defence and Strategic Goods List (DSGL).
 Am I allowed to send a copy of the thesis to an overseas reviewer?